azat-co/practicalnode/chapter1/chapter1.md

 console.log(f.boo) *//outputs 1*
 ```

 Note: The `return` keyword is optional.
 When it is omitted, the function returns `undefined` on invocation.
-I like to call functions with `return`, expressions (see Function Invocation vs. Expression below).
+I like to call functions with `return`, expressions (see upcoming section "Function Invocation vs. Expression").

 ### Pass Functions as Parameters